dbnschools/moodle-theme_pioneer/README.md

 # Moodle-theme_pioneer
 Pioneer strikes a balance between features and beautiful design.
-The Pioneer theme is focused on enhancing learning by using intuitive navigation, a simple layout, and amazing styling to help learners engage with your content more than the LMS.
+The Pioneer theme is focused on enhancing learning by using intuitive navigation, a simple layout, and amazing styling to help learners engage with your content.
 You have learning content, Pioneer makes it beautiful.

 ##Pioneer v1.4
 * Radial Circle Color Picker